AndrewJBateman/ionic-angular-photostore/README.md

 ## Status & To-do list

-* Status: Working app.
+* Status: compiles but Ionic Web Build fails.
 Tab 2 has access to a phone camera and it stores & displays the photos taken.
 There are still tabs 1 and 3 to develop.

 * To-do: Add a lot more detail/styling to front page.